 Circuit diagrams:

-There is no difference rather than the switching signal between an ON/OFF and PWM charge controller.
+There is no difference other than the switching signal between an ON/OFF and PWM charge controller.
 The common circuit diagram is like this; where the current flow direction is shown.
 Based on the current flow, MOSFETs are used in different positions.

 Solar Charge Controller circuit